expo/expo/docs/pages/guides/push-notifications.md

 If there's an error with the entire request for either push tickets or push receipts, the `errors` object may be one of the following values, and you should handle these errors like so:

 - `PUSH_TOO_MANY_EXPERIENCE_IDS`: you are trying to send push notifications to different Expo experiences, for example `@username/projectAAA` and `@username/projectBBB`.
 Check the `details` field for a mapping of experience names to their associated push tokens from the request, and remove any from another experience.

+- `PUSH_TOO_MANY_NOTIFICATIONS`: you are trying to send more than 100 push notifications in one request.
+Make sure you are only sending 100 (or less) notifications in each request.

+- `PUSH_TOO_MANY_RECEIPTS`: you are trying to get more than 1000 push receipts in one request.
+Make sure you are only sending an array of 1000 (or less) ticket ID strings to get your push receipts.

 ## FAQ